 When it comes to creating a video for a Kickstarter campaign, there are many potential pitfalls.
 The most common mistakes include:

 Ultimately, you want to create a memorable and effective video that will help you reach your goals.
 By considering the tips outlined in this article and hiring a qualified production team or video editor if needed, you can create an effective video that supports your Kickstarter campaign.
-Have faith in yourself and always focus on the end goal of your project — it’s essential for creating an impactful video and a successful crowdfunding campaign!
+Have faith in yourself and always focus on the end goal of your Kickstarter project — it’s essential for creating an impactful video and a successful crowdfunding campaign!